Netflix/metaflow-docs/docs/scaling/compute/multi-node.md

 The reason to do this is that latency between nodes is much faster when all worker nodes are in the same AWS Availability Zone, which will not necessarily happen without a Cluster Placement Group.

 #### Intranode communication with shared memory
-AWS Batch has a parameter called `shared_memory` that allows multiple processors on the same compute node to communicate using a memory (RAM) portion that is shared. _This feature works independently of the multi-node setting_, but can have additive benefits.
+AWS Batch has a parameter called `shared_memory` that allows multiple processors on the same compute node to communicate using a memory (RAM) portion that is shared. _This feature works independently of the multi-node setting_, but can have additive benefits and may resolve errors that can appear in the multi-node setting.
 This value can be tuned to your applications, and this [AWS blog](https://aws.amazon.com/blogs/compute/using-shared-memory-for-low-latency-intra-node-communication-in-aws-batch/) suggests a reasonable starting value of 4096 MB for most cases.
 In Metaflow, you can set this value like any other argument to the batch decorator:

 ```python
 from metaflow import FlowSpec, step, resources